abimaelhernandez/dreamstore-getting-started/README.md

 Like this project, all **VTEX apps** are open source.
 Production ready, you can found real-world working examples at:

-- [Store](https://github.com/vtex-apps/store) Is a base structure to any store build using VTEX render.
+- [Store](https://github.com/vtex-apps/store) Is a base structure to any store that will be build using VTEX render.
 - [Carousel](https://github.com/vtex-apps/carousel)
 - [Shelf](https://github.com/vtex-apps/shelf)
 - [Minicart](https://github.com/vtex-apps/minicart)